How Teamup is Different

 What it means to run a centrally managed calendar

 When you create a calendar, you create a master calendar that can have multiple sub-calendars.
-You are given an administrator link that allows you to configure the centralized settings, such as add sub-calendars and manage access links as shown below.
+You have administrator access which allows you to configure the centralized settings: add and organize sub-calendars, add users, create groups, and manage shareable links.

 This is what you see in Settings > Calendars: